joelfelipe94/challenge_implementation/README.md

 # Python Application
 This python application offers the client a connetion using HTTPs protocol.
 The certificates ware self-generate to this test and can be found in the `certificate` folder.
 In pactice it should be certified by a CA.

 In this application the user can acess the database information through some urls.
 Each url is responsable to acess a single database.
-To acess resource from databases A and B the user must authenticate.
+To acess resource from databases A and B the user must authenticate and C resources can be acessed without any authentication.

 # Author Comments
 I would like to apologise for the poor quality of my solution.
 This result is due to two reasons: First, I do not know most of the listed technologies; Second, my throat is inflamed and I am having fever from time to time.
 Althought, I would not quit without give it a try.